thekernelkiller/infina/prd.md

     *   **Streamlit Display:** (Internal state, but for debugging, one could display the `chatbot_persona_description`).

 **5.3.
 Feature: Persona-Driven Response Generation**
     *   **Description:** Generates the chatbot's actual response, ensuring it aligns with the crafted persona and addresses the user's query.
+Crucially, for deeper personalization, this module should also be capable of generating responses that gently guide the conversation, ask clarifying or reflective questions, or offer empathetic statements when the persona dictates a more supportive and less solution-oriented interaction.
     *   **Functionality:** Takes user query, history, and the persona description to produce a natural language response.
     *   **DSPy Implementation:**
         *   **Module:** `dspy.ChainOfThought` (to allow reasoning about how to apply the persona).